An emerging threat: Drug mix of xylazine, fentanyl

 The U.S. Centers for Disease Control and Prevention estimates that more than 107,000 people died from overdoses in the 12 months that ended Nov.
 30, 2022.
 Before 2020, the number of overdose deaths had never topped 100,000.

 Most of the deaths were linked to fentanyl and other synthetic opioids.
-Like xylazine, they’re often added to other drugs — and users don’t always know they’re getting them.
+Like xylazine, they are often added to other drugs — and users don’t always know they are getting them.

-Note: This story has corrected the spelling name of the first name of Maritza Perez Medina, director of the Drug Policy Alliance’s office of federal affairs.